Enochsem/Mentorship-Program-2021/intro to unix commands/unix commads.md

 	  => \n   #line break

-$ echo -e "your sentence should [option] go here" you can also use the * with the echo cmmd to print the files and dir in a dir.
+$ echo -e "your sentence should [option] go here" you can also use the * with the echo cmmd to print the files and dir in a directory
 ```

 ## history => displays all previously used commands